 “It just comes down to this issue of the relationship.
 What’s damaging for children is seeing their parents fighting, particularly if those things are unresolved, being neglected by their parents, being abused by their parents or others, or living in unsafe environments.
 Also receiving inadequate nutrition or inadequate stimulation and so on,” he says.

-There’s clear evidence nutrition during pregnancy, and in the first 1000 days of life, impacts a person’s long-term health.
+There’s clear evidence that nutrition during pregnancy, and in the first 1000 days of life, impacts a person’s long-term health.

 Good nutrition reduces a child’s risk of later developing coronary heart disease, osteoporosis, asthma, type-2 diabetes, some forms of cancer, and lung disease.